·

 Small Batch Refrigerator Dill Pickles

 The crispest and most delicious refrigerator pickles with garlic, dill, and a hint of spice.
-This recipe makes a small batch and is ready in just a few minutes.
+This recipe makes a small batch and you'll be done in just a few minutes.
 No canning required.

 Prep Time 20 minutes